A Drop of History and Orthodox Spirituality at Agios Myronas Hermitage

 The Church with the Tomb and Relics of St. Miron

 Through the centuries of foreign occupation and persecution of the Orthodox Christians, the church of Agios Myron has suffered numerous destructions, like the whole settlement itself.
-Many of the historic imposing buildings erected during the flourishing Venetian period fell to the ground in a powerful earthquake in 1856.
+Many historic imposing buildings erected during the flourishing Venetian period fell to the ground in a powerful earthquake in 1856.
 Shortly, during the Great Cretan Revolution (1866-1869), due to its strategic position and fortifications which housed the Christian rebels, the village was set on fire by the Ottoman troops of Reshid Pasa, and the Church, together with the tomb of Saint Miron that it housed, desecrated.

-In the modern period, the church was rebuilt and renovated, enjoying the icon of St. Miron, who survived, miraculously, all attempts.
+In the modern period, the church was rebuilt and renovated, enjoying the icon of St. Miron, who miraculously survived all attempts.
 On May 12, 2014, following revelations of the locals and church servants, the tomb of Saint Miron was discovered, with great emotion, containing over 200 bone fragments, 16 centuries old, protected by a marble plaque.
 The exhumation took place at the decision of the Ecclesiastical Council, in the presence of the Bishop of Crete, this unique event being video recorded:

 Every year, on August 8, according to the Orthodox calendar, Saint Miron, the Bishop of Crete, the wonderworker is celebrated.
 The church with the relics of Saint and the hermitage with the healing spring in the village of Agios Myron become a place of pilgrimage and prayer, attracting Orthodox believers from Crete and Greece, but also foreign visitors, passionate about history, culture, and spirituality.